cs0320-s2023/final-project-jhickey4-bleahey-awick2-jriccia2-1/README.md

 were unsure of how to login to Spotify in order to make our API calls.
 For that reason we were only able to unit test our endpoints and mock the API responses from Spotify.

+### DOM tests

+We also faced some roadblocks in testing the application's DOM.
+We were able to test for the presence of elements on the login page (index.tsx), such as the title, description, login button, and information section.
+However, we have not yet figured out a way to test for the functionality of the login button on that page because it redirects externally to Spotify's login page.

+Additionally, we were unable to DOM test loggedin.tsx because it requires a valid Spotify authorization code or access token to render.
+We were unable to figure out a way to mock a valid authorization code or access token in order to render the page.

 ### Running Tests

 Tests are provided in the '**tests**' directory of the project.
 To run tests,